-As discussed under "Risk Factors" in this Annual Report, actual results may differ materially from the results contemplated by forward looking statements.
+As discussed under "Forward Looking Statements and Risk Factors" in Item 1A of Part 1 of this Report, actual results may differ materially from the results contemplated by forward looking statements.
 We are not undertaking any obligation to update any forward looking statements or other statements we may make in the following discussion or elsewhere in this document even though these statements may be affected by events or circumstances occurring after the forward looking statements or other statements were made.
-Therefore, no reader of this document should rely on these statements being current as of any time other than the time at which our Annual Report on Form 10-K for the year ended December 31, 2019 was filed with the Securities and Exchange Commission.
+Therefore, no reader of this document should rely on these statements being current as of any time other than the time at which this document was filed with the Securities and Exchange Commission.